MrMazanius/InjectIt/README.md

 ## External Libraries/Frameworks Used
 [SimpleIni](https://github.com/brofield/simpleini)

-[Simple Injector](https://github.com/adamhlt/DLL-Injector) Used a lot of the functions from there.
+[Simple Injector](https://github.com/adamhlt/DLL-Injector) Used a lot of functions from there.